adtools/clib2/README.md

 The period (.) is the decimal-point character.

 The `strftime()` behaviour follows the Amiga operating system locale settings.
-If the 'C' locale is in effect, then the output generated by the `%Z` takes the form `GMT+*hh*` or `GMT-*hh*`, respectively, in which *hh* stands for the difference between the local time zone and Greenwich Mean Time.
+If the 'C' locale is in effect, then the output generated by the `%Z` takes the form `GMT+*hh*` or `GMT-*hh*`, respectively, in which *hh* stands for the difference between the local time zone and Greenwich Mean Time (this is really UTC).

 ## Conventions and design issues